weixu-vivian/weixu-vivian.github.io/_pages/publications.md

 7. Tan, X., Wang, C., **Xu, W**.
 (2025).
 To disclose or not to disclose: Exploring the risk of being transparent about GAI use in second language writing.
 Applied Linguistics, amae092. https://doi-org.ezproxy3.library.arizona.edu/10.1093/applin/amae092
 8. **Xu, W**. & Tan, X. (2025).
 Blessing or cursing: Second language writing teachers’ perspectives of using ChatGPT in classrooms.
 In Words and machines: Rethinking writing education in the age of generative AI.
 Wang, C. & Tian, Z. (Eds.).
 Routledge.
-9. Wang, C., **Xu, W**., Tan, X. (Accepted).
-Beyond the human-AI binaries: Advanced L2 writers’ self-directed use of generative AI in academic writing.
+9. Wang, C., **Xu, W**., Tan, X. (2025).
+Advanced multilingual writers’ self-directed use of generative AI in academic writing: Rethinking writing, authorship, and learning.
+Applied Linguistics, amaf057. https://doi.org/10.1093/applin/amaf057
 10. Tan, X., **Xu, W**., Wang, C. (2025).
 Voice in AI-assisted multimodal texts: What do readers pay attention to?
 Computers & Composition. https://doi.org/10.1016/j.compcom.2025.102918

 ### Editorial-reviewed